Sp3rick/GroupHelp/README.md

-    create custom function for all needed native method of TelegramBot to handle errors or crash on fail add setting to allow/disallow adding bot from non-admin users add a /forgot command to delete from the group all data about an user
+    create custom function for all needed native method of TelegramBot to handle errors or crash on fail add setting to allow/disallow adding bot from non-admin users add a /forgot command to delete from the group all data about an user ?add an automatic leveling system for admins? (maybe?)

 -medium term: